rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

 #### To create and export a share

 You will create and share a directory called `/mnt/nfs`.
-This directory will serve as the source file-system that will be exported from the NFS server.
+This directory will be the source file-system that exported from the NFS server.

 1. Ensure you are logged on to your system as a user with administrative privileges.